LongPham7/Defunctionalization-of-monotone-problems/README.md

     ghc Main.hs
     Get-content SampleInput.txt | .\Main

 The second line feeds an input file, SampleInput.txt, into the standard input and then pipelines it to the executable of the Haskell program. `SampleInput.txt` in `Get-content SampleInput.txt | .\Main` can be replaced with the name of your own input file.
-Note that this command is specific to Microsoft Windows Powershell.
+Note that `Get-content SampleInput.txt | .\Main` is specific to Microsoft Windows Powershell.